Issues in the last mile

 In order to make sure that Isobar was easy to use and not overly technical leading to failure to deliver vaccine due to user error, I conducted multiple user studies and ergonomic evaluations.
 I setup backpacks with weights, built simple electronic demonstrations and wrote a simple guidebook to simulate a nurse going through all the steps of retrieving vaccine and using the device.
 This led to multiple insights that went into developing 'ISO 1', the first complete physical prototype system.

-Mechanical Proof of Principal
+Mechanical proof of principal

 After designing a theoretical system, the next step was to prove that Isobar could achieve 10x cooling effect than competition.
 We developed our own insulation techniques and built pressure chambers and control circuits.
 On October 10 2017, ISO 2 achieved 88hrs of cooling @43 °C ambient environment with a device weighing under 8kg (the PATH small vaccine payload criteria).